 Affording quality food is a luxury most students go without.
 Luckily, there are still ways to have a healthy diet while on a budget.
 Meal prepping is a way to save time and money and enjoy nutritious dishes.
 Take a trip to your grocery store at the start of each week.
 Get filling foods like bread, rice, and pasta to center meals around.
 Select your favorite veggies and sides to pair with the grains, and get a few energizing snacks.

 Last, stock up on your favorite beverages, and you are all set.
 You can select healthy recipes and make portioned meals to store in containers when you are home.
 You’ll have balanced, nutritious meals to easily access each day of the week.
 You can prepare meals for as many days as possible and make fresh meals when you have the time.

 3. Quality Social Life

 You don’t have to prioritize school over social life.
 You can equate equal amounts of time to your education and spending time with friends.
-Students who feel forced to drain all their energy in their school work often suffer from mental health disorders.
+Students who feel forced to drain all their energy on their school work often suffer from mental health disorders.
 Humans need regular social interaction to be fit and healthy.

 4. Find An Activity

 University and college students often suffer from sleep deprivation.
-The harsh reality is, sometimes lack of sleep is a downside that you can’t control.
+The harsh reality is that sometimes lack of sleep is a downside you can’t control.
 No matter what, it’s in your best interest to get as much sleep as possible.
 If you have an opportunity to have a power nap, go to bed early, or take a day off to rest, don’t take it for granted.
 Students need at least 7 hours of sleep each night, so try your best to go to bed simultaneously each night to increase your chance of being fully rested.